lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/Forensics/Medium/picoMini by redpwn/advanced-potion-making.md

 00000120: 5802 0000 0000 0000 cb18 5802 0000 0000  X.........X.....
 00000130: 0000 cb18 5802 0000 0000 0000 cb18 5802  ....X.........X.
 ```
+When I open the file, it only shows one color.
+I probably need to change the color to get the flag.**
+**
 #
 <div align="center">
   <img width="836" height="452" alt="image" src="https://github.com/user-attachments/assets/0c781d63-4230-4849-a901-45a6ee1edce7" />